 4. The Dirty Bathroom.

 If you only have time to clean one room in your home, make it the bathroom.
 A dirty bathroom is not only unhygienic but just downright gross, especially when it’s not your own.
-Wipe down the sink and vanity, scrub the toilet, clean the mirror, restock the toilet paper, and nice soap and scented candle doesn’t go astray.
+So wipe down the sink and vanity, scrub the toilet, clean the mirror, restock the toilet paper, and lovely soap and scented candle doesn’t go astray.

 5. Pet Hair.